kenlhlui/pyarchiveit/docs/index.md

 ```

-1.  metadata is a Python dictionary (dict) that stores descriptive information about an object (for example, a web resource, dataset, or archive seed).

-Each key represents a metadata field, and each value is a list of dictionaries, where each inner dictionary contains a "value" key holding the actual data.
+1. To specify metadata fields, the `metadata` parameter should be a dictionary where each key is the metadata field name, and the value is a list of dictionaries.
+Each dictionary in the list should contain a "value" key with the corresponding metadata value.
+The structure MUST be followed or the API will reject the request.

 ### Update an existing seed's metadata